EG-ResearchAndDevelopment/code_standards/00_on_boarding_laptop.md

 ###### Disclaimer: Most likely you will still have to add all the PATH-s into system variables manually!

-1. Request administrative access via the user support portal or contact Rok Andolšek/Ares Osrednikar on Microsoft Teams.
+1. Request administrative access via the user support portal or contact Rok Andolšek/ Ares Osrednikar on Microsoft Teams.
 2. Use the username (AD\Workstationadmin) and password during installation when prompted for credentials.
 If the installation doesn't start, right-click > Run as Administrator.
 ###### If by any chance you do not recieve the question for the admin log in by windows while running an setup you migh have to log into your laptop with the Admin user and password to change some right.